-You can request a payment or credit transfer in myIR by using the the 'Financial transfers' service on the 'Tax preparer' tab.
+You can request a payment or credit transfer in myIR by using the 'Financial transfers' service in the 'Intermediary centre'.
 Some returns filed in myIR or the Returns Gateway service will allow you to request a credit transfer at the time of filing.

 To request a transfer using ‘Financial transfers’ in myIR, you must be linked to the client and have full account access account permissions to the client list for the current location of the credit.
 However, you do not need to be linked to the recipient of the transfer.
 Restricted users are not able to use this service.